KYCCOIN/KYCC-Guides/README.md

 How and where to download the KYCC wallet
 ---------------------

-Welcome to the KYCC community! to become a full fledged member you definitely need to be running the KYCC wallet.

 Our wallet will always only be hosted on our official Github repo which is linked on our official website.
 Please always confirm that you are on the correct website.
 Never trust any links to the wallet sent to you by random people.

    [Official Site](https://kyccoin.io/kycc-wallet/)